gaoliyao/Roto-scale-translation-Equivariant-CNN/README.md

 ```

 ## Models in paper
 Due to double-blind policy, we cannot directly attach the links to specific models here.
 We mark the file names with line numbers instead in the following.
 We included some of the models within this repo.
-To run different models, please specify desired model name (line 40) and basis type (line 21) in the shell script in experiments_mnist_small.sh.
+To run different models, please specify desired model name (line 40) and basis type (line 21) in the shell script in experiments_mnist_small.sh or experiments_fmnist_small.sh.

 ### 1. CNN (Baseline)